anoopctkm/machine-learning/projects/capstone/report.md

 Unlike the rating data for which user's score are unknown, information from the IMDB data base is known for all movies, including those being newly added for which the ratings wish to be estimated.
 This information makes it possible to determine how similar the new movie is to movies that already exist in the user-rated data base.
 These similarity scores can be used to derive rating estimates.

-In summary, the goal is to create a recommender system that will predict users' ratings of new movies, given that an external source of information about the movie (e.g., from IMDB) is avialable.
+In summary, the goal is to create a recommender system that will predict users' ratings of new movies, given that an external source of information about the movie (e.g., from IMDB) is available.

 ### Metrics